2016 Spanish general election: Government formation failure

 On 22 January, Mariano Rajoy turned down King Felipe VI's invitation to form a government after Podemos offered a coalition proposal to the PSOE, also including IU, with Sánchez as prime minister and Pablo Iglesias as his deputy.
 This offer shocked the PSOE—which suddenly found itself at the mercy of Iglesias' party—with prominent PSOE figures describing the proposal as an "insult" and "blackmail".
 The next day, Sánchez also declined to run for the investiture until Rajoy had clarified whether he would make his own attempt at government formation or step back definitely.
 Corruption scandals concerning the PP caused other parties to reject them and withdraw from negotiations with Rajoy.
 This situation lasted for a week until, on 2 February, the King invited Pedro Sánchez to form a government.

 After several weeks of negotiations between parties, the PSOE announced a surprise government deal with C's on 24 February.
 However, the form and content of the agreement met with criticism from parties both on the left and right of the spectrum, including PP and Podemos.
 The PP stated its opposition to the PSOE–C's pact, refusing to cede to C's demands to abstain in the investiture on an agreement they described as "a farce".
-On the other hand, Podemos and other left-wing parties felt betrayed and broke off negotiations with PSOE, viewing the deal as an unholy alliance between the two formerly opposed parties.
-Other minor parties, such as the ERC, DL, PNV and EH Bildu, also announced their opposition.
+On the other hand, Podemos and other left-wing parties felt betrayed and broke off negotiations with the PSOE, viewing the deal as an unholy alliance between the two formerly opposed parties.
+Other minor parties, such as Republican Left of Catalonia (ERC), Democracy and Freedom (DL), the Basque Nationalist Party (PNV) and EH Bildu, also announced their opposition.
 As a result, Pedro Sánchez's investiture was rejected on 4 March by an overwhelming majority of 219 to 131 in the Congress of Deputies, Sánchez thus becoming the first candidate ever to fail an investiture vote.

 Negotiations continued throughout March and April, but antipathy between Podemos and C's made any three-party pact between PSOE, Podemos and C's impossible.
 The PP pressured the PSOE to join a grand coalition, a scenario which the latter rejected.
 A final round of talks on 25–26 April proved inconclusive, with King Felipe VI failing to nominate a candidate for prime minister.
 On 3 May 2016, the King exercised the constitutional mandate and triggered an election—with the endorsement of President of the Congress Patxi López—by issuing a royal decree dissolving the Parliament.
 This marked the first time since the transition to democracy that an election was called under Article 99.5 of the Constitution, wherein initiative for the Cortes' dissolution belonged to the King and not to the prime minister.